codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 ## Motivation for Compositions

-The primary purpose of compositions is to run integration tests or any kind of tests that require multiple services for their execution.
+The primary purpose of compositions is to run tests that require multiple services for their execution (often known as integration tests).

-The syntax offered by Codefresh closely follows the syntax for [Docker-compose](https://docs.docker.com/compose/overview/) files, so if you already know how Docker compose works, you will be immediately familiar with Codefresh compositions.
+The syntax offered by Codefresh closely follows the syntax for [Docker-compose](https://docs.docker.com/compose/overview/) files, but is technically not 100% the same (there are some important differences).
+However, if you are already familiar with Docker compose, you will be immediately familiar with Codefresh compositions.

-> Codefresh understands Docker compose versions [2.0](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [3.0](https://docs.docker.com/compose/compose-file/), but not point releases (such as 2.1)
+> Codefresh only understands Docker compose versions [2](https://docs.docker.com/compose/compose-file/compose-file-v2/) and [3](https://docs.docker.com/compose/compose-file/), but not point releases such as 2.1.

-The big difference between the two, is that Codefresh is distinguishing between two kinds of services:
+The big difference between the Codefresh and Docker compose is that Codefresh is distinguishes between two kinds of services:

 * Composition Services
 * Composition Candidates

-Composition services are helper services that are needed for the tests to run.
-These can be a database, a queue, a cache, or the backend docker image of your application.
+**Composition Services** are helper services that are needed for the tests to run.
+These can be a database, a queue, a cache, or the backend docker image of your application -- these closely parallel the services that you might define in Docker compose.

-Composition candidates are special services that will execute the tests.
-Codefresh will monitor their execution and fail the build if they do not succeed.
-Almost always composition candidates are Docker images that contain unit/integration tests or other kinds of tests (e.g. performance)
+**Composition Candidates** are special services that will execute the tests.
+Codefresh will monitor their execution and the build will fail if they do not succeed.
+Composition candidates are almost always Docker images that contain unit/integration tests or other kinds of tests (e.g. performance)

 You need at least one composition service and one candidate for the composition step.

 ## Usage

-Here is an example of a composition.
-There is one composition service (PostgreSQL database) and one candidate (tests executed with gulp)
+Here is an example of a composition step.
+Note that there is one composition service (PostgreSQL database, named `db`) and one composition candidate (tests executed with gulp)

-The most important part is the `command` line that executes the tests.
+The most important part is the `command` line that executes the tests: `command: gulp integration_test`.
 If it fails, then the whole composition step will fail.

-  `YAML`
+  `codefresh.yml`
 {% highlight yaml %}
 step_name:
   type: composition